caseypen/caseypen.github.io/_pages/people.md

 ## Meet the Team

-I am working as one of PIs in the building Bio-Robot Lab (BRL).
+I am working as one of PIs in the Bio-Robot Lab (BRL) under construction.
 Here is a list of my team members and their profiles.

 <!-- <img src="https://jiaoyangli.me/images/logo-white-background.png" title="logo" width="800pt" alt="ARCS Lab"/> -->